Capital credits are one of the many benefits of being a member of an electric cooperative.

 Should you cease to purchase energy from the cooperative and change your present address, you should notify the cooperative of address changes so that when future payments are issued they can be forwarded to the proper address.

-At New-Mac’s most recent annual meeting, this past October, the cooperative returned capital credits to its members for the 22nd consecutive year.
+This past October, the cooperative returned capital credits to its members for the 23rd consecutive year.
 Payments went to those who were New-Mac members in 1999, and the amount was based on their usage in those years.
-Those not attending the meeting received their capital-credit checks in the mail.